-- Create Business Driven Computer Science Curriculum in Local Colleges
+- Creating Business Driven Computer Science Curriculum in Local Colleges

-- Improve Quality of K-12 Education (Lane ESD website)
+- Improving Quality of K-12 Education (Lane ESD website)

-- Increase Internet Speed in Downtown Eugene (October 9, 2016 Register Guard Article)
+- Increasing Internet Speed in Downtown Eugene (October 9, 2016 Register Guard Article)

-- Improve Eugene/Springfield Downtown Image & Safety (Downtown Eugene Inc. website)
+- Improving Eugene/Springfield Downtown Image & Safety (Downtown Eugene Inc. website)

-- Improve Air Travel Options In and Out of the Region (Eugene Airport website)
+- Improving Air Travel Options In and Out of the Region (Eugene Airport website)

-- Brand and Market Lane County (Travel Lane County website)
+- Branding and Marketing Lane County (Travel Lane County website)